jhirniak/Hummingbird/README.md

 ## Stage

-This project is at very stage of development and anything deployable should not be expected shorter than by the end of August.
+This project is at very early stage of development and anything deployable should not be expected shorter than by the end of August.

 ## Name